Credit card: Usage

-A credit card issuing company, such as a bank or credit union, enters into agreements with merchants for them to accept their credit cards.
+A credit card issuer, such as a bank or credit union, enters into agreements with merchants for them to accept its credit cards.
 Merchants often advertise in signage or other company material which cards they accept by displaying acceptance marks generally derived from logos.
 Alternatively, this may be communicated, for example, via a restaurant's menu or orally, or stating, "We don't take credit cards".

 The credit card issuer issues a credit card to a customer at the time or after an account has been approved by the credit provider, which need not be the same entity as the card issuer.
 The cardholders can then use it to make purchases at merchants accepting that card.
 When a purchase is made, the cardholder agrees to pay the card issuer.
 The cardholder indicates consent to pay by signing a receipt with a record of the card details and indicating the amount to be paid or by entering a personal identification number (PIN).
-Also, many merchants now accept verbal authorizations via telephone and electronic authorization using the Internet, known as a card not present transaction (CNP).
+Also, many merchants now accept verbal authorizations via telephone and electronic authorization using the Internet, known as a card-not-present transaction.

 Electronic verification systems allow merchants to verify in a few seconds that the card is valid and the cardholder has sufficient credit to cover the purchase, allowing the verification to happen at time of purchase.
-The verification is performed using a credit card payment terminal or point-of-sale (POS) system with a communications link to the merchant's acquiring bank.
-Data from the card is obtained from a magnetic stripe or chip on the card; the latter system is called Chip and PIN in the United Kingdom and Ireland, and is implemented as an EMV card.
+The verification is performed using a credit card payment terminal or point-of-sale system with a communications link to the merchant's acquiring bank.
+Data from the card is obtained from a magnetic stripe or chip on the card; the latter system is called chip and PIN in the United Kingdom and Ireland, and is implemented as an EMV card.

-For card not present transactions where the card is not shown (e.g., e-commerce, mail order, and telephone sales), merchants additionally verify that the customer is in physical possession of the card and is the authorized user by asking for additional information such as the security code printed on the back of the card, date of expiry, and billing address.
+For card-not-present transactions where the card is not shown (e.g., e-commerce, mail order, and telephone sales), merchants additionally verify that the customer is in physical possession of the card and is the authorized user by asking for additional information such as the security code printed on the back of the card, date of expiry, and billing address.